cbscode/cbschatbot/README.md

 Read about all things chat bots with the ChatBots Magazine [here](https://medium.com/chat-bots)

-You can also design Messenger bots in Sketch with the [Bots UI Kit](https://bots.mockuuups.com)!
+You can also design Messenger bots and Mockups with the [Bot Society Tool](https://botsociety.io/)!

 ## How I can help